AI: More than a Recruitment Buzzword

 If one candidate was successful in one job, that historical data can be used to find a candidate match for a similar job.
 By placing candidates more likely to succeed, customers both earn trust and deliver great experiences to both candidates and client alike.
 In the end, it’s all about candidate and client experiences.

 The applications of AI have the power to change the industry for the better and, in many cases, they’re already here or right on the horizon..
-Here’s a taste of what leading staffing technology companies are Here’s a taste of some of the most impactful applications for AI to look out for.
+Here’s a taste of what leading recruitment technology companies are Here’s a taste of some of the most impactful applications for AI to look out for.